 Using the Archive and Website.

-What is the 'beta release' of the website?
+What was the 'beta release' of the website?

-The 'beta release' of the website (on 1st December 2013) is means of allowing us to test the database software, and search facilities, on the world wide web, prior to the official launch of the website (on 6th June 2014).
+The 'beta release' of the website (on 1st December 2013) was means of allowing us to test the database software, and search facilities, on the world wide web, prior to the official launch of the website (on 5th June 2015).

-During the months prior to the official release, the database will be fully tested online thereby allowing us to identify and resolve any software problems.
-It will also allow us to test and improve the the speed and function of the website as a whole.
-During this period, the website may occasionally be offline for short periods while the sites software is updated and improved.
-We welcome any constructive comments about the archive and website about how people think it may be improved.
+During the months prior to the official release, the database was fully tested online thereby allowing us to identify and resolve any software problems.
+It also allowed us to test and improve the the speed and function of the website as a whole.

 What are the options for navigating around the archive and website?